 Just because we don’t have real snow in Los Angeles doesn’t mean we can’t make our version of it.
-These 3 activities are perfect for your winter themed playdate or a cool way to reminisce in the summer…
+These three “snow” activities for toddlers are perfect for your winter themed play date, or a cool way to reminisce during the summer…

 Pop a few ice cubes into a blender (make sure the lid is closed tightly), blend away, and it will produce some legitimate snow.
 We gave the toddlers mini-squirt bottles with watercolor and they immediately figured out how to squeeze them and paint the snow.
 You can also use regular paint with brushes, or add in figures or trucks.